 - Connects CSW schemes together for better enforcement measures

 - Identifies worst case and persistent speeders, locally and wider

 - Reduces the resources required by police

 - Provides feedback to CSW groups

 Like everything, AutoSpeedWatch has some limitations: It's solar powered so doesn't operate at night or if light levels are low, it won't always record every speeder every time (for example if other traffic makes it difficult to distinguish offending from non-offending traffic), and it isn't (doesn't need to be) Home Office 'type approved' equipment for the purposes of issuing penalties.
 However, it does help identify the worst and most persistent speeders, and targets the police at where and when to enforce.
-The biggest problem you'll probably have is getting the police to engage.
+The biggest problem you'll probably have is getting the police to change their way of thinking.